Amin-MAG/My-Notes/Microprocessor.md

 ## Terminal

-You need turn on the receiver and transmiter when you create your project.
+You need to turn on the receiver and transmitter when you create your project.

 ```c
 // To get a character from the terminal